stevedonovan/gentle-intro/src/1-basics.md

 becomes the value of the match.
 If it's `Err` it returns the error, rewrapped as an `Err`.

-The second match returns the string, wrapped up as an `Ok`, otherwise (again) the error.
+If successful, the second match returns the number of bytes which were read and appended to `text`, wrapped up as an `Ok`, otherwise (again) the error.
 The actual value in the `Ok` is unimportant, so we ignore it with `_`.

 This is not so pretty; when most of a function is error handling, then